kolide/updater/README.md

 until there are no more releases.

 2. The release package will be downloaded from cloud storage and validated using Notary.
-If the validation passes, Updater will install the package and perform whatever restarts are necessary to pick up the changes.
+If the validation passes, Updater will invoke installer which will install files, create directories etc and perform whatever restarts are necessary to pick up the changes.